 The following organisations are funded through the Victorian Disability Advocacy Program (VDAP) for the 2023-24 financial year:

 - Blind Citizens Australia

-- Victorian Advocacy League for Individuals with Disability (VALID)
+- VALID-The Victorian Advocacy League For Individuals With Disability Inc

 We also fund the following resource units: